 Things you should know:

-Enabling this Service keeps your Firefox web browsing activity private from your internet service provider, and most websites you visit, by encrypting and routing it through our partner Cloudflare’s network instead.
+Enabling this Service keeps your Firefox web browsing activity private from your internet service provider, and most of your web traffic, by encrypting and routing it through our partners’ networks instead.

 Cloudflare receives your web browsing data to provide the Service.
 As you browse, Firefox will encrypt the data you send to websites and send it to Cloudflare.
 Cloudflare will also receive your computer’s IP address, the IP address of the site you are browsing to, the timestamp, and a unique identifier.
 Cloudflare does not share this data with others and deletes this after 24 hours unless necessary for its security or legal obligations.
 Learn more at Cloudflare’s Privacy Notice for Firefox Private Network.